cgarbin/cot6930-natural-language-processing/tensorflow-presentation/README.md

 [word and sentence embedding](https://www.tensorflow.org/guide/embedding) and [recurrent neural networks, such as LTSM](https://www.tensorflow.org/tutorials/sequences/recurrent).

-Because embedding is an important part of natural language processsing, TensorFlow has a powerful [embedding projector](https://projector.tensorflow.org/), to help visualize and debug word and sentence embeddings.
+Because embedding is an important part of natural language processing, TensorFlow has a powerful [embedding projector](https://projector.tensorflow.org/), to help visualize and debug word and sentence embeddings.